 Inclusive Character Analysis is a valuable resource for beginning acting courses, script analysis courses, the directing classroom, early design curriculum, dramaturgical explorations, the playwriting classroom, and introduction to performance studies classes.
 Additionally, the book offers a reader-style background on theoretical frames for performance faculty and practitioners who may need assistance to integrate non-performance centered theory into their classrooms.

 Table of Contents

 1. Reading the Language of the Play 2.
-Standpoint Theory & Magic If 3.
-Place Theory & Given Circumstances 4.
-Gender Theory & Relationships 5.
-Class Privilege & Desire 6.
-Critical Race Theory & Beats 7.
-Disability Studies & Internal/External Adjustments
+Standpoint Theory and If 3.
+Place Theory and Given Circumstances 4.
+Gender Theory and Relationships 5.
+Class Privilege and Desire 6.
+Critical Race Theory and Beats 7.
+Disability Studies and Internal/External Adjustments

 Jennifer Thomas is an Associate Professor of Performance and Chair of Performance and Communication Arts department at St. Lawrence University where she teaches courses in theatre history, theory, and literature.
 Working at the intersection of theory and practice, Thomas’s work has explored aging and old age, ethnography and musical theatre, and higher education pedagogy and practices in and out of the theatre.
 Her creative scholarship has been seen in Washington, Oregon, North Dakota, Connecticut, and Wisconsin.

 Robert J. Vrtis is an Associate Professor of Theatre at Luther College.
 He teaches classes in acting, contemporary theatre, and directing practices.
 At Luther College, he works to empower student voices through service on the Council for Equity and Inclusion.